Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

-We further analyze our framework by comparing different settings and doing case studies.
-First, we analyze how much initial information has been preserved during the distortion.
-We train our named entity recognition model on the distorted data and use the initial data as the test dataset.
-Table~\ref{tab:psv} presents our results from this experiment.
-Masked text can hardly preserve the information of entities.
-Compared with the conventional generation not controlled by NDD, our methods result in a sharp improvement in entity information preservation.
+We conduct a comparative analysis of various settings to further evaluate our framework.
+Our primary focus was on the retention of original information during distortion.
+We trained our NER model using the distorted data, employing the original data as the testing set.
+Results, displayed in Table~\ref{tab:psv}, indicate that text masking can hardly preserve entity information.
+In contrast, compared to conventional generation methods not controlled by NDD, our approach significantly enhances the preservation of entity information.

-To certify the benefit of using distorted data in FL, we merge the data distorted by generative distortion with NDD from the client device to the training dataset.
-Table~\ref{tab:mix} verifies the efficiency of additional distorted data in training, which leads to a $0.79$ improvement on the labeled F1 score.

-Table~\ref{tab:var} shows the performances of the variant configurations of our distorting scheme.
-Generally, more candidates for selection will result in better semantics preservation during the distortion.
-Thus, there exists a trade-off between the distorting efficiency and the preservation extend.
-For the choice of PLM for calculating NDD, larger BERT outperforms smaller BERT, and cased BERT performs better than uncased BERT.
+Table~\ref{tab:var} shows the performances of various configurations within our distortion framework.
+Generally, an increased number of selection candidates correlates with enhanced semantic preservation throughout distortion.
+In terms of distortion, there is a trade-off between efficiency and efficacy of preservation.
+When calculating NDD, larger BERT models demonstrate superior performance compared to smaller ones, and cased BERT models outperform their uncased counterparts.

-Figure~\ref{fig:case-ner} and Figure~\ref{fig:case-cp} respectively show the specific rewritten cases from our distorting framework.
-Compared with the arbitrary generated results from the PLMs, NDD-controlled generated results preserve most of the original semantics while changing the real content to protect privacy.
-The better performance of models trained on our distorted scheme can thus be attributed to the higher quality of data rewritten by our framework.